Dementia support: understanding and helping with swallowing issues

 This can lead to them spitting out lumps or holding food in the mouth.

-- giving a soft, moist diet - avoid hard, dry or fibrous foods that need a lot of chewing like steak, bacon and wheaten bread
+- avoid hard, dry or fibrous foods that need a lot of chewing like steak, bacon and wheaten bread

-- encouraging small sips of fluids
+- encourage small sips of fluids

 How to help if a person is spitting out lumps